msse-2021-bootcamp/lessons/_episodes/01-03-collaboration.md

 This will bring up a page where you can see some details about your repository.
 The box under the heading "Manage access" will allow you to invite collaborators to your project.

-A pop up with a search bar will appear where you can search for the names of other github users.
+A pop up with a search bar will appear where you can search for the names of other GitHub users.
 By finding someone using the search bar and then clicking "Add collaborator", you can allow specific people to contribute to your project.
 Generally speaking, you should only list someone as a collaborator if you work with them closely and trust that they won't do anything especially unwise with your repository.